ystia/yorc/doc/cli.rst

 .. code-block:: bash

-     yorc deployments workflows execute deployID -w workflowName --data '{ "nodesinstances": [{ "name": "node1", "instances": [ "1" ] }], "inputs":{"key1":["value1","value2"],"key2":"value3"}}'
+     yorc deployments workflows execute deployID -w workflowName --data '{"inputs":{"key1":["value1","value2"],"key2":"value3"},  "nodesinstances": [{ "name": "node1", "instances": [ "1" ] }]}'

-Note that if only one instance exists for the workflow's target node "node1", its not manadatory to provide it:
+Note that providing the target node instances is not mandatory.
+If not provided, Yorc will select all the instances available for the nodes concerned by the workflow execution.

 .. code-block:: bash

      yorc deployments workflows execute deployID -w workflowName --data '{"inputs": {"key1": ["value1","value2"], "key2": "value3"}}'